me-cfs/me-cfs.github.io/how-to-help.md

 ## Online Knowledge
 ### Improve Wikipedia's References to ME/CFS
+Although the ME/CFS page on wikipedia has improved a lot recently, there exist thousands of other pages referencing ME/CFS which have outdated or incorrect information.
+You can help by editing these.
+Alternatively, simply fixing spelling errors and formatting helps too!
 ### Improve and make MEpedia upto date
 [Me-pedia](https://me-pedia.org/wiki/MEpedia:How_to_contribute) is a collaborative effort to host our knowledge of ME/CFS and related illnesses online in an accessible format.
 Think of it like the wikipedia of ME.
 Anyone can help, and there is always something to do!